Gig reviews: Mika @ Colours of Ostrava, Czech Republic 7/2015

 He kept dancing and running and did his signature jumps and after a while took off his jacket and threw his tie to the audience and rolled over the wet stage despite of his white shirt and fancy trousers and the audience loved every moment and supported him well singing the chorus parts even most people (except fans wearing Mika T-shirts) probably didn’t know the whole lyrics and was rewarded by a surprise after a surprise like big balloons, a confetti party and some mad drumming in the end.
 I couldn’t help but thinking “omg he can even drum like that!”.
 Well of course he can drum.
 I’ve seen dozens of drumming sessions when it was a regular part of his show but just haven’t seen it for such a long time so I absolutely loved it.
 The colorful balloons looked especially awesome in the dark and work every time no matter how many times I’ve seen them used.

 I enjoy seeing many different kind of events so I was so happy to see a massive energetic show like this in a new country between smaller seated gigs where I’m always more focused on every song and where the setlist includes ballads and new songs.
-I had accidentally wrong settings in my camera and I couldn’t properly focus it but I didn’t want to waste a moment of the short show to fix it so just a few pics here and above and below to better describe how everything looked.
 A huge thank you to Saskia (who was lovely and patient as always) and Do Re Mi from Ukraine for the company!
 X